-In Key Stage Two, the amount of homework increases and becomes more formal in the final years.
-Homework also includes practical, investigative tasks and homeschool projects.
+In Key Stage Two, the amount of homework increases and becomes more formal in Year 5 and 6.
+Homework also includes practical, investigative tasks and home-school projects.

 Your support with this is invaluable and Eatock parents and carers provide an excellent level of support for their children.
 Your comments and signature in Reading Records and Homework Diaries is highly valued.
 (For further information refer to our Homework Policy on the school website).
 Homework is sent home every Friday, to be returned the following Wednesday.